psanghal/time_series_forecasting/README.md

 # time_series_forecasting

+In this series, we will build forecast using single and multiple time series data while looking for similarities and possible causality.

 ## 1. Single Time Series Forecasting and Stationary Tests:

 Explore single time series data and build a forecast using ARIMA model.